Alcohol treatment options

 Groups and meetings

-Making positive changes in your life is a lot easier with the help of other people.
+Making positive changes in your life is a lot easier when you have support from other people.
 Recovery groups and meetings are a chance for people with similar experiences to help and inspire each other.

 You can take part in group sessions and meetings at most Change Grow Live drug and alcohol services.
 There are also lots of other options for getting group support.
-Some of them involve therapy that focuses on thoughts and behaviour, such as SMART recovery.
-Others like Alcoholics Anonymous focus on peer support from other people with similar experiences.
+Some of them involve therapy that focuses on thoughts and behaviour, such as SMART Recovery.
+Others, like Alcoholics Anonymous, focus on peer support from others with similar experiences.

-There are also online groups like Breaking Free Online.
-You can find more groups and support options further down this page.
+If you prefer, there are also online groups like Breaking Free Online.
+Find more groups and support options further down this page.

 Detox

-An alcohol detox will probably be the recommended path for you if you’re dependent on alcohol.
-An alcohol dependency means you are drinking alcohol every day and have unpleasant withdrawal symptoms when you are not drinking.
+A detox will probably be the recommended path for you if you’re dependent on alcohol.
+Alcohol dependency means you drink alcohol every day and have unpleasant withdrawal symptoms when you are not drinking.

-The detox will be part of a bigger recovery plan, and a medical professional will oversee everything and guide you through it.
+The detox will be part of a bigger recovery plan.
+A medical professional will oversee everything and guide you through it.

-This might be an in-patient treatment at a service or medical facility, or it could be something you do at home.
+The detox might be in-patient treatment at a service or medical facility, or it could be something you do at home.
 You might be given medication to help you with the detox, and the withdrawal in particular.

 A detox isn’t the end of treatment – it’s usually the beginning of your recovery.
-You’ll probably need to follow it up with regular support, whether that’s one-to-one meetings, counselling, or joining a support group.
+You’ll probably need to follow it with regular support, which could include one-to-one meetings, counselling, or attending a support group.
+It could also be followed by in-patient rehab.

 Medication

-If you’re dependent on alcohol, you might be prescribed medication that can help you manage withdrawal symptoms as you cut down your drinking, help with managing cravings, or help you to stop drinking completely.
+If you’re dependent on alcohol, you might be prescribed medication to help you manage withdrawal symptoms as you cut down your drinking, manage cravings, or stop drinking completely.

-These medications work in different ways, and most of them will work best along with other treatments, such as therapy or group support.
+These medications work in different ways, and they tend to be most effective in when used combination with other treatments, such as therapy or group support.
 Speak to your doctor to find out more about medication, or get in touch with your local service.

 Our services in Scotland